Stephen Harper: Out of parliament (1997–2001)

+Opposition leader (2002–2006)

 Leader of the Canadian Alliance (2002–2003)

 Stockwell Day called a new Canadian Alliance leadership race for 2002, and soon declared himself a candidate.
 Harper emerged as Day's main rival, and declared his own candidacy on December 3, 2001.
 He eventually won the support of at least 28 Alliance MPs, including Scott Reid, James Rajotte and Keith Martin.
 During the campaign, Harper reprised his earlier warnings against an alliance with Quebec nationalists, and called for his party to become the federalist option in Quebec.
 He argued that "the French language is not imperilled in Quebec", and opposed "special status" for the province in the Canadian constitution accordingly.
 He also endorsed greater provincial autonomy on Medicare, and said that he would not co-operate with the Progressive Conservatives as long as they were led by Joe Clark.
 On social issues, Harper argued for "parental rights" to use corporal punishment against their children and supported raising the age of sexual consent.
 He described his potential support base as "similar to what George Bush tapped".

 The tone of the leadership contest turned hostile in February 2002.
 Harper described Day's governance of the party as "amateurish", while his campaign team argued that Day was attempting to win re-election by building a narrow support base among different groups in the religious right.
 The Day campaign accused Harper of "attacking ethnic and religious minorities".
 In early March, the two candidates had an especially fractious debate on CBC Newsworld.
 The leadership vote was held on March 20, 2002.
 Harper was elected on the first ballot with 55% support, against 37% for Day.
 Two other candidates split the remainder.